2019 United Kingdom wildfires: February

-Fires in three separate locations across England and Scotland broke out on 26 February, the day that saw the country's warmest winter temperature on record.
+Fires in three separate parts across England and Scotland broke out on 27 February, the day that saw the country's warmest winter temperature on record.
 Two separate fires reported one hour apart struck Ashdown Forest in West Sussex that afternoon, affecting 14 ha of woodland, with a third noted shortly afterwards.
 The fires caused no injuries and were brought under control by 5pm that day after sixty-five firefighters attended the scene.
 It was later revealed that the first two fires had been unintentionally started by volunteers clearing gorse from the woodland, with an unexpected rush of wind and warm temperatures blowing a managed burn out of control.

 Other fires reported during the day included a grassland blaze Lancashire, a gorse fire in Glyndyfrdwy, Denbighshire, in which a man was taken to hospital after being trapped in his tractor by the flames, and in Aberdare.
 Emergency services also responded to several fires on Cornwall's Lizard peninsula thought to be caused by arson.

-Later on the evening of 26 February a fire broke out on Saddleworth Moor in West Yorkshire, rapidly spreading across 390 ha.
+Later on the evening of 26 February a fire broke out on Saddleworth Moor in Oldham, Greater Manchester, rapidly spreading across 390 ha.
 The same night saw approximately 800 sqm of gorse burn at Arthur's Seat in Edinburgh, prompting almost 200 calls to the emergency services.
 By the morning of 27 February both fires were brought under control, though Public Health England advised residents of communities close to Saddleworth Moor to remain indoors and close windows to avoid inhaling smoke.
 Though there were no reported injuries at Arthur's Seat, concerns were raised over the fire's impact on rare species living at the site, such as the bordered brown lacewing, whose distribution across the United Kingdom comprised just one other site in Scotland.